Contemporary knowledge about God, Evolution, and the meaning of human life.

 To good people I do good, to the unkind I also wish good.
 This is the goodness of Te.

-With honest people I am honest, with the dishonest I am also honest.
+With honest people I am honest, and with the dishonest I am also honest.
 This is the honesty of Te.

 The wise view people as their children.